CouchCMS/Documentation/src/contents/miscellaneous/smart_embed.md

   |_default.html (file)
 ```

-In the example above, we have created separate folders for the chunks.<br/>
+In the example above, we have created separate folders for the chunks.
 The chunks we had (header.html, menu.html and footer.html) are all named 'default.html' and placed within the appropriate folders (the default.html within 'contents' folder can be an empty file for now).

-Now to test out the flexibility of this feature, use a couple of templates from your site - let us begin with index.php.<br/>
+Now to test out the flexibility of this feature, use a couple of templates from your site - let us begin with index.php.
 Place the following code within it -

 ```